ginniecodes/codesoftli-html/README.md

 # codesoftli-html
-Web page for Codesoftli without framework, under construction.
+Web page for Codesoftli without framework.

-We started this challenge under organization a few days ago, just for fun.
-We love frameworks so we're creating something whithout it.
+We started this little challenge under organization a few days ago, just for fun.
 That's all.
-You can edit it completly.
+You can edit it completely.